 |Course Title||Learning for Work (Entry Level 3)|

-This course offers you a chance to study one of seven different vocational pathways at Entry Level 3 in either Animal Care and Land Based Studies, Business, Childcare, Construction, ICT, Performing Arts or Employment.
-Please note that because of national educational developments, this course may be replaced by a similar programme of study.
+This course offers you a chance to study one of seven different vocational pathways at Entry Level 3 in either Animal Care, Business, Childcare, Construction, ICT, Performing Arts or Employment.
+Please note that because of national educational developments, this course may be replaced by a similar programme of study

 Pathway to Animal Care and Land Based Studies Progression: Park Ranger, Game and Wildlife Worker, Farm Worker, Dog Groomer, Environment Worker.
 Pathway to Business Progression: Administrative Office Clerk, Purchasing Manager, Marketing Professional, Business Owner.
 Pathway to Childcare Progression: Nursery Nurse, Support Assistant, Learning Mentor, Youth Worker, Childminder.
 Pathway to Construction Progression: Plasterer, Tiler, Bricklayer, Plumber, Carpenter, Joiner, Electrician.
 Pathway to Performing Arts Progression: Stage Performer, Dancer, Director, Entertainer, Prop maker, Set Designer.
 Pathway to Computers and ICT Progression: ICT Technician, IT Engineer, IT Customer Support, Computer Operator, Software Developer.
 You may progress to a Level 1 programme, apprenticeship, traineeship, internship or employment in their chosen pathway.

 Entry is subject to interview, school/college reference and initial assessment.
-You should be working at Entry Level 3 and be interested in improving their academic skills, employability skills and confidence.
-You should be willing to participate in a work experience placement related to the study pathway.
+Students should be working at Entry Level 3 and be interested in improving their academic skills, employability skills and confidence.
+Students should be willing to participate in a work experience placement related to the study pathway.

 A full-time one year course starting in September.